scipper15/btfv/README.md

 # Setting up the project

-## Installing Tools, Environment, Dependencies
+## Installing Tools And Dependencies

 We're using `pyenv` to manage `Python` versions and `poetry` to manage dependencies and the virtual environment on the host machine.
 We're using `pipx` to install `poetry`.